BSIT3G-DURAN/mygithub/README.md

-This is my first time publishing something i don't have knowledge about, but i guess it works, so i'm happy now
+This is my first time publishing or a test for me to know how it works, thanks